bo-gg/bogg-api/README.md

 I needed a dead simple way to log my activity and my calorie intake.

-It meant to make tracking your daily calorie intake simple.
+It is meant to make tracking your daily calorie intake simple.
 -----------------------------------------------------------

 Entering your data should be easy and dependable.